Top 10+ eCommerce trends in Custom Mobile App Development

 Businesses are using VR to showcase their wares to customers who may not be able to visit their real-life showrooms.
 Customers can not only view products from all angles but click on items to find out more information and to buy.

-Customers can use AR to visualize how furniture and new paint colors will look in their home, or how a new lipstick or pair of sunglasses will look on them.
+Customers can use AR to visualize how furniture and new paint colors will look in their homes, or how a new lipstick or pair of sunglasses will look on them.

 6. Automated tools and AI

 Artificial intelligence (AI for short – not to be confused with AR) is all about using computers to do tasks traditionally carried out by humans.
-As far as eCommerce software solutions go, AI can be used to send automatic emails, create website copy and run chatbots that answer customers’ most commonly asked questions.
+As far as eCommerce software solutions in Custom Mobile App Development go, AI can be used to send automatic emails, create website copy and run chatbots that answer customers’ most commonly asked questions.

-AI can be a great boon for businesses in the eCommerce industry.
+AI can be a great boon for businesses in the eCommerce industry in Custom Mobile App Development.
 Not only does it use data to recommend products to the right target audiences, but it helps save time carrying out repetitive tasks.
 Nearly one in three sales and marketing teams claim to have seen up to a 10% increase in revenue after using AI.

 7. Buy now, pay later